duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 display dialog "Hi"
 ~~~

-You can also call another scpt file
+You can also call scpt file

 ~~~
 osascript ~/myscript.scpt